 This Post was not relevant to Lifestyle Fifty, and has been Deleted.

-My name is Jo Castro and I've been a freelance writer for over 35 years.
-Ten years ago I committed to blogging, documenting my finds about fashion and travel for women, like me, over 50.
-On Lifestyle Fifty I share style inspiration and ways to look good, feel good, do good and have adventures.
+My name is Jo Castro and I've been a content creator and freelance writer for over 35 years.
+13 years ago I committed to blogging, documenting my finds about fashion and travel for women, like me, over 50.
+On Lifestyle Fifty I share style and fashion tips, along with travel inspiration and packing guides.
 It's all about The Art of Ageing, Living the Good Life and Looking Fashionable everyday.
 Everything I write about comes from the desire to help as many women as possible live their best lives and look great after the age of 50.
 Check out more on my About Page.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.